 Further details on the Share Plan and the incentives issued, can be found in the Directors’ Statement and Notes to the Financial Statements.

 Under the Share Plan, the RC has the discretion to determine if an executive is involved in misconduct, resulting in the forfeiture or lapse of the incentive components of his remuneration or awards, to the extent that such incentive or award has not been released or disbursed.

-The BRC oversees the risk governance in the Group to ensure that Management maintains a sound system of risk management and internal controls to safeguard shareholders’ interests and the Group’s assets.
+The BRC oversees the risk governance in the Group to ensure that Management maintains a sound system of risk management to safeguard shareholders’ interests and the Group’s assets.

 The BRC monitors and assists the Board in determining the nature and extent of the significant risks which the Company is willing to take in achieving its strategic objectives and value creation.

-The BRC comprises Mr Andrew Lim (Chairman), Ms Tan Yen Yen, Ms Janet Ang and Mr Ng Yat Chung, the majority of whom are independent and non-executive Directors.
-Mr Lim and Ms Ang are members of both the BRC and the AC.
+The BRC comprises Mr Andrew Lim (Chairman), Ms Tan Yen Yen, Mr Lim Ming Yan, Ms Tracey Woon and Mr Ng Yat Chung, the majority of whom are independent and non-executive Directors.
+Mr Andrew Lim is a member of both the BRC and the AC.
 The BRC’s objectives include the following:

 The Enterprise Risk Management framework strengthens the Group’s capability to identify new challenges and harness opportunities so as to enhance Management’s strategic decision-making, business planning, resource allocation and operational management.
 The BRC reviews the Group’s risk appetite and risk tolerance for enterprise risks regularly.
 Using qualitative and quantitative measures, enterprise risks are calibrated so that balanced control processes are matched against the strategic objectives of the various businesses.

 The BRC also oversees the SPH Sustainability Reporting Framework that impacts the Company’s performance and the long term sustainability of its business.